New Consular Fees in Effect on September 12, 2014

 Immigrant Visa Information

 An immigrant visa is required of anyone who wishes to enter the United States to reside there permanently, whether or not that person plans to seek employment in the United States.
-U.S. immigration law provides for the issuance of immigrant visas in four general categories:
+U.S. immigration law provides for the issuance of immigrant visas in five general categories:

 - Immediate Relatives